The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 Since hurricanes can cause devastating destruction and wipe out buildings entirely, insurance companies remain reluctant to assume the full risk of hurricanes as a whole.
 If you reside in South Carolina, there could be an increased risk of experiencing damage from hurricanes.
 In fact, 35, 934 single-family homes are at extreme risk of hurricane damage in South Carolina.*

-If you own a home in a coastal area, it's of utmost importance to check and understand your homeowners policy since a basic policy won't be sufficient to cover the costs of repairing damage caused by hurricanes — you would need separate windstorm and flood policies, which would work together to cover repairs or replacements.
+If you own a home in a coastal area, it's of utmost importance to check and understand your policy since a basic agreement won't cover the costs of damage caused by hurricanes — you would need separate windstorm and flood policies, which would work together to cover repairs or replacements.
 Depending on your state, your insurance company may require a separate deductible for hurricanes if you live in a region that's at high risk for hurricanes.

 *Source: Insurance Information Institute (https://www.iii.org/fact-statistic/facts-statistics-hurricanes)